apetranov/apetranov/README.md

 I’m currently learning the React, TypeScript and Tailwind CSS stack.

 I have a passion for building slick and modern user experiences!

+## A bit about me

+-♟️ I LOVE playing and studying chess.
+-🎹 I sometimes make music.
 <!--
 **apetranov/apetranov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.